sbenzo99/fss_se_assigment_g10/Readme.md

 For defects versus LoC we obtain

-- Pearson correlation around zero point fifty seven
+- Pearson correlation around 0.57
-- Spearman correlation around zero point sixty
+- Spearman correlation around 0.60

 Again we observe a moderate positive correlation, slightly lower than for CC in Pearson and slightly higher in Spearman.
 Since LoC and CC are themselves strongly correlated, it is not surprising that both metrics show similar levels of association with defect counts.